AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 // ReferenceError: functionScoped is not defined
 ```

 In the first example the value of the `var` leaked out of the block-scope and could be accessed from outside of it, whereas in the second example `var` was confined inside a function-scope and we could not access it from outside.

 &nbsp;

 ## `Let`

-`let` (and `const`) are **block scoped**, meaning that they will be available only inside of the block where they are declared and its sub-blocks.
+Variables declared with the `let` (and `const`) keyword are **block scoped**, meaning that they will be available only inside of the block where they are declared and its sub-blocks.

 ``` javascript
 // using `let`